morrieinmaas/PyDentity-ansible/README.md

 # PyDentity-ansible

-An ansible playbook to deploy PyDentity on a remote machine
+An ansible playbook to deploy [PyDentity](https://github.com/OpenMined/PyDentity) on a remote machine.